mini-greenblatt/MyProductsApp/README.md

 # ProductsApp

-React Native app for displaying products and categories
+A React Native app for browsing categories and products, with stack navigation, data fetching, and a simple UI.

 ---